Exfoliation is an important step that happens regularly in a good skincare regimen.

 Well, not quite.
 In reality, these types of exfoliators are actually damaging our skin, or at the very least, not doing anything we would want them to do.

-Because some of us are willing to pay high priced items and expect them to work harder than the devil in return, here’s a list of five best exfoliating solutions that will take your skincare game to the next level.
+Because some of us are willing to pay for high-priced items and expect them to work harder than the devil in return, here’s a list of the five best exfoliating solutions that will take your skincare game to the next level.

 Glossier Exfoliating Skin Perfector – Solution; $24